 Bachelors in Justice Studies

 The undergraduate program in Justice Studies provides students with an interdisciplinary curriculum that engages in critical analysis of justice issues.
 Core classes focus on theory and empirical research that addresses the relationship between law, justice, the justice system, and society.
 Electives address a number of more specialized and topical justice-related issues.
+There are two majors:

 CURRICULUM & REQUIREMENTS

 Our undergraduate curriculum is designed to cover the broad nature of Justice in local, national, and transnational contexts.
 The Criminology Concentration puts special emphasis on the science of crime and reactions to crime.
 In either major, students take courses in the following competency areas: